-- Hold clutch while pushing.
+- Hold the clutch while pushing.
 You’ll need to reach a certain speed so the bike can start.
 Hold the clutch tight until you reach that speed.

-- Release clutch to start.
+- Release the clutch to start.
 Once you’ve reached jogging speed, release the clutch.
 The bike should start with the release.

 - Repeat if unsuccessful.

-- Bad battery terminals.
-One reason why your battery keeps dying, or it appears like that, is a bad terminal connection.
+- Bad Battery Terminals: One reason why your battery keeps dying, or it appears like that, is a bad terminal connection.
 The battery posts may be damaged or corroded.
 In cases like this, either the bike won’t start at all, or the whole electronics will be messed up.

-- Leak circuit.
-Another reason why you keep finding a flat battery is a leak circuit that just keeps drawing power.
+- Leak circuit: Another reason why you keep finding a flat battery is a leak circuit that just keeps drawing power.
 A piece of electrical equipment may be the source and you’re not noticing.

-- Old battery.
-And, the things no one wants to hear, a battery dying because of old age.
+- Age: And, the things no one wants to hear, a battery dying because of old age.
 The average battery life ranges from 2-4 years.
 Lithium-Ion batteries should last more because they can handle a bigger amount of discharge.
 A gel battery for example can handle only 50% discharge.
 Anyways, an old battery should be replaced, the cells are probably half-dead.

 Things You Want To Know About Motorcycle Batteries

-- A battery tender, also known as a float charger is a must-have piece of battery maintainers.
+- A battery tender, also known as a float charger is a must-have piece of battery maintainer.
 This device will keep your battery topped off while you’re not riding.
 It works on most types of batteries, and it’s the best way to ensure the battery doesn’t die during the winter.

 - Get a smart charger if you’re worried about the charge rate.
 Charging a flat battery too fast can cause irreparable damage.
 Smart chargers have a slow charge option that eliminates the risk of damage, ensuring a healthy battery.
-Also, automatic desulfation mode is a thing with smart chargers, so you don’t need to worry about the flammable gases.
+Also, automatic desulfation mode is a thing with smart chargers, so you don’t need to worry about flammable gases.

 - Every battery has an optimal charge level.
 Exceeding this charge level will damage the cells.
 There’s also a discharge limit before the battery goes bad.

-- If your batteries keep dying during the winter, Lithium-Ion batteries will help.
+- If your batteries keep dying during the winter, lithium-Ion batteries will help.

 It depends on the type of battery.
 It usually takes 6-24 hours.
 The last few percentages take the longest to charge.
 Get a smart charger to monitor the charging process.

-How Long Can I Leave A Trickle Charger On My Motorcycle
+How Long Can I Leave A Trickle Charger On My Motorcycle?

 A battery connected to a trickle charger generates heat.
 That heat is not dangerous for the first 16 hours.
 So, you should take out the trickle after 16 hours.

-Is It Safe To Leave A Trickle Charger On Overnight
+Is It Safe To Leave A Trickle Charger On Overnight?

 I don’t recommend leaving a trickle on overnight.
 The trickle is considered a manual charger, so it needs constant supervision.